kraw/seo-automatic-seo-tools/readme.txt

 3. Activate the plugin through your 'Plugins' menu
 4. View the short codes listed in the SEO Automatic > SEO Tools menu to add the tools to pages or posts.

-Installtion for the URL Checker:
+Installation for the URL Checker:

-1. Activate 'SEO Tool Add-on - URL Review Lite' from your 'Plugins' menu
-2. CHMOD the /wp-content/plugins/seo-automatic-seo-tools/writable folder to 766.
-3. Edit your settings on the SEO Automatic > URL checker admin page
+1. Edit your settings on the SEO Automatic > URL Checker admin page
+2. If the URL checker fails: CHMOD the /wp-content/plugins/seo-automatic-seo-tools/writable folder to 766.

 == Frequently Asked Questions ==

 = What version of Wordpress is required? =

-The minimum requirement is 2.8.4 and use with any prior versions are not supported.
+The minimum requirement is 3.1 and use with any prior versions are not supported.

+= What is this all about, anyway? =

+Write your own advice and tips in your WordPress admin, then provide your visitors with an instant "on-page" SEO analysis of the top five on page ranking factors.
+Also included are four other niche tools, explained in detail with videos.

+= This is amazing!
+I wish I could get a white label tool like this for more than just five ranking factors.

+You can!
+Editing and offering nearly 20 ranking factors can be done with the Pro version at <a href="http://www.seoautomatic.com/pricing-plans/" target="_blank">SEO Automatic</a>.

 = How do I get the SEO tools to display on my site? =

 Any tool can appear on any page you like.
 After activation of the plug-in, simply look up the shortcode on the SEO Tools admin screen.
-Then paste the corresponding shortcode into any page or post, using the HTML tab from the edit screen, and the tool will display.
+Then paste the corresponding shortcode into any page or post, and the tool will display.

-= Can I remove any links or references to SEO Automatic from the WordPress Admin? =

-Not in the fre version of the plugin, no, but there will soon be a branded white label option available.

-= Error occuring on auto upgrade. =
+= Note:  =

-When upgrading from 3.1.7 or lower to 3.1.8 or higher, if you receive an error starting with "Warning(fopen)….." this does not mean the upgrade failed or there is a problem.
-A change has been made in the plugin so the add-on seo review tool does not have to be activated separately.
-On some sites, a warning is shown only during the update process.
-No failure or "breaking" is happening when this error shows, the plugin has updated correctly to run more efficiently.
+In late 2012, we changed the Bulk URL Checker shortcode to [bulkurlchecker], and the original [urlchecker] now shows the URL Checker.
+The original shortcode for the URL Checker [seotool] will continue to work, but it's recommended that you also edit to use [urlchecker] instead.

 = Where do I go for support, or what if I have a problem? =